 Fertilizers are used to improve tobacco yield within PMI's agricultural supply chain; however, they can enter groundwater or watercourses, impacting aquatic ecosystems through eutrophication.
-PMI considers impacts from mismanagement of fertilizers such as overdosage or improper application related to vulnerable natural areas especially water bodies near to tobacco growing areas to be of a significant magnitude as the problem involves all of PMI's suppliers of tobacco, and if not properly managed fertilizers could cause eutrophication of water and pollution.
-For this reason, good fertilizer management practices are implemented with the GAP program for all suppliers to comply with.
+PMI considers impacts from mismanagement of fertilizers such as overdosage or improper application related to vulnerable natural areas especially water bodies near to tobacco growing areas to be of a significant magnitude as the use of fertilizers involves all of PMI's suppliers of tobacco, and if not properly managed fertilizers could cause eutrophication of water and pollution.
+For this reason, all suppliers have to comply with good fertilizer management practices that are part of GAP program.
 In 2018, with the support from an external consultant, PMI developed its water footprint model based on the ISO14036.
 The model considers PMI's direct and indirect operations through a life-cycle approach, incorporating water consumption, depletion and pollution aspects.
-With this tool PMI identified that fertilizer leaching from tobacco cultivation could represent up to 62% of PMI's modelled water pollution footprint (non-tobacco supply chain represents an additional 33%) and this remains pertinent for 2019.
+With this tool PMI identified that fertilizer leaching from tobacco cultivation could represent up to 62% of PMI's modelled water pollution footprint (non-tobacco supply chain represents an additional 33%) and this remains pertinent for 2020.